(In Alphabetical Order by Title)

 Supporting Male Survivors of Violence

 The Supporting Male Survivors of Violence Initiative (SMSV) is a collaborative effort between the Office of Victims of Crime, the Office of Juvenile Justice and Delinquency Prevention, and the National Institute of Justice to enhance and support trauma-informed systems of care for boys and men of color harmed by violence.
 Participants in this session will learn how the 12 SMSV demonstration sites have increased the body of knowledge available on identifying and serving male survivors of violence, particularly boys and young men of color, and their families.
 The Healing Justice Alliance (HJA), the dedicated technical assistance provider for this effort, will lead a discussion about the successes and challenges of creating a multi-disciplinary network of partners to provide coordinated services and support for male survivors of violence and their families; conducting outreach and training to educate stakeholders on the adverse effects of trauma and violence; and/or, developing methods to overcome barriers that prevent male survivors of violence, particularly boys and young men of color, from accessing services and support.
-Speakers from HJA and a representative from a SMSV demonstration site that operates in several public-school health clinics in West Contra Costa County, CA will discuss their work and challenges faced when connecting male victims to the supportive services required to normalize their lives and support their healing.
+Speakers from HJA and a representative from a SMSV demonstration site will discuss their work and challenges faced when connecting male victims to the supportive services required to normalize their lives and support their healing.
+Participants will have opportunity to share lessons learned and strategies to better serve male crime victims.

 Taking Action: Assisting Victims of Financial Fraud